 Ethereum and EOS are the most known platform category products.
 They can be also called ecosystems or operating systems, like iOS and Android.
 They are platforms for decentralized apps and smart contracts.

 Tokens are built on these platforms (mostly on Ethereum) and they have utility inside a specific application.
 Chainlink and Basic Attention Tokens are probably the best-known examples.

-Binance Coin (using the shortcode BNB) was created during the ICO boom of 2017 as a utility token for Binance exchange.
-It started its life as an ERC20 token inside the Ethereum platform.
-However, Binance has expanded a lot since its inception and launched its blockchain in 2019.
+Binance Coin (ticker: BNB) was created during the ICO boom of 2017 as a utility token for the Binance exchange.
+This is not the whole story anymore, though.

 Next, we’ll go through the history of Binance Coin.
 Why has it become so popular?